-John Gullick fields many of the calls for information that come to CPS Headquarters in Toronto.
+John Gullick fields many of the calls for information that come to CPS-ECP National Office in Toronto.
 He has agreed to share some of the questions and his responses with you.
 For questions not answered here, just ask

 Who needs a Boating License or PCOC?

 As of September 15, 2009, all operators of a motorized pleasure craft must be able to demonstrate proof of competency